tauri-apps/tauri-docs/docs/getting-started/setup-windows.md

 If you want to debug the front-end you will have to download [Microsoft Edge Devtools](https://www.microsoft.com/store/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj) from the Microsoft store.

-This will allow you to attach to a running instance of you're Tauri project!
+This will allow you to attach to a running instance of your Tauri project!
 If you need help take a look at the [devtools-guide](https://docs.microsoft.com/en-us/microsoft-edge/devtools-guide).

 ## Tauri Bundler